 The GTRACING is comfy too.
 It has a slide-away footrest, a backrest that can recline to between 90 and 170 degrees, and adjustable armrests.
 The chair can rock or lock into place, and the seat height is adjustable.
 It also comes with lumbar and neck pillows for support.
 It rolls on five casters and has a weight capacity of 300 pounds.

-When you need affordable functionality, check out the OFM ESS-3085 Gaming Chair.
-This hybrid of an office and racing chair is manufactured in polyurethane leather fabric, with perforated nylon fabric on surfaces that touch shoulders, hips, and legs for maximum breathability.
+When you need affordable functionality, check out this hybrid of an office and racing chair.
+Manufactured in polyurethane leather fabric, it features perforated nylon fabric on surfaces that touch shoulders, hips, and legs for maximum breathability.
 It comes in several sporty color combos, including black on black, yellow, pink, purple, red, and white.

 If you’re looking for a high-end, durable gaming chair, check out the AKRacing Masters Series Premium Gaming Chair.
 This faux leather chair has deep bolsters as well as neck and lumbar pillows for added support.
 It comes in five sporty color combinations that would be right at home in a race car.
 The chair has an aluminum base; heavy-duty, gas-lift adjustable height; and thick foam padding.
 It can hold up to 330 pounds, more than most gaming chairs.
 The armrests are adjustable, and can be moved up and down, back and forth, in and out, or rotated out of the way.
 The chair has a 360-degree swivel, and the back reclines to 180 degrees, so you can lay flat in what AKRacing calls “chill mode.”